Special Parking Accommodations

 Permits for the 2022-2023 academic year will be available online beginning July 2022.

 For information about the start of permit sales for the various permit types <CLICK HERE>

 To park in ADA designated stalls, faculty, staff and students must provide a state-issued handicap hangtag.

-Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and display a university permit/hangtag.
+Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and obtain an appropriate parking permit.

 All individuals with handicap hangtags may park in any non-reserved spaces, including faculty/staff and student spots.

-One may park in an ADA designated space or any other valid space on campus that is not otherwise marked with a University permit/hangtag and ADA hangtag.
-One may also park on the circle around the Lyceum.
+One may park in an ADA designated space or any other valid space on campus that is not otherwise marked with a University parking permit and ADA hangtag.

 Blue diagonal lines adjacent to handicap spaces, blue wheelchair ramps and blue curbs ARE NOT handicap spaces.
 Vehicles parked in these areas are illegally parked and will be ticketed even if the handicap hangtag is visible.

 Visitors to campus with handicap hangtags must still purchase a visitor parking pass.
-Passes are available at the Welcome Center on University Avenue or at the Parking and Transportation’s main office in Room 120 Lester Hall.
+Passes are available at the Welcome Center on University Avenue or at the Parking and Transportation’s main office.
 For more information regarding this please see the Visitor Webpage.

 Short-term Medical (30 days or less)